spree/spree-guides/content/integration/messages/shipment_messages.md

 ### shipment:confirm

-This type of Message is sent whenever an order shipment is confirmed and sent.
+This type of message is sent whenever an order shipment is confirmed and sent.
 It includes the tracking information so the customer can use it to track his/her order.

 ---shipment_confirm.json---
 ```json